vs65497/nwn/README.md

 ### **Purpose** ([_read more_](https://github.com/vs65497/nwn?tab=readme-ov-file#2-purpose))

-  * To reproduce the memory-like behavior of a simulated silver-sulfide nanowire network (Ag2S-NWN), as seen in _Kuncic 2018_.
+  * To reproduce the "memory"-like behavior, indicated by output conductance, of a simulated silver-sulfide nanowire network (Ag2S-NWN), as seen in _Kuncic 2018_.
+The output conductance is observed having a steep rise while an input PWM signal is enabled, then settles at a non-zero value after the input is disabled.

 ### **Results**

   1. Successfully reproduced the topology of a simulated Ag2S-NWN (_see Figure 1, Network Topology_).
-  2. Reproduced the response characteristics of the network (total conductance of all junctions versus time) by using a PWM input signal (_see Figure 1, Network Output Conductance_).
+  2. Reproduced the output conductance characteristics, with "memory"-like behavior, of the network (total conductance of all junctions versus time) by using a PWM input signal (_see Figure 1, Network Output Conductance_).
 Please see the [_Discussion_](https://github.com/vs65497/nwn?tab=readme-ov-file#4-discussion) section for more details.

 ### **Methods** ([_read more_](https://github.com/vs65497/nwn?tab=readme-ov-file#3-methods))